Azure/AKS/blog/_posts/2024-08-19-KAITO-finetuning.md

 ## Fine-tuning a foundation model is sometimes necessary

-Let’s look at what fine-tuning looks like with KAITO.
-We’ll use Phi-3-mini for our sample deployment.
-The `Phi-3-mini-128K` model is a robust and high-performing option that’s also a convenient size for fine-tuning, so we’ll use that as an example.
-With KAITO v0.3.0 or higher, there is an additional tuning property added to the `Workspace` specification.
-Within the tuning property, you can specify additional information for the tuning job such as a preset configuration for the base model, fine-tuning method using LoRA or QLoRA, input datasets, and output location for the adapter.
+Let’s experiment with [Phi-3-mini-128K](https://huggingface.co/microsoft/Phi-3-medium-128k-instruct), a robust and high-performing model that’s a bit smaller in size than your average LLM.
+We’ll use the following [chatbot UI tool](https://streamlit.io/), connected to a Phi-3 inference service deployed by KAITO, and ask a basic question about AKS:

 Here’s an example of what the fine-tuning workspace looks like when training on a dataset found on HuggingFace: